DMJ Archive Login Register My Manuscripts

 Tel: +82-2-714-9064 / Fax: +82-2-714-9084

-dmj offers waivers and discounts for authors based in low-income countries as classified by the World Bank (https://datahelpdesk.worldbank.org/knowledgebase/articles/906519/) as of July in the year before submission.
-Requests for waivers should be made at the time of submission.
-Please contact the editorial office (diabetes@kams.or.kr) to request a waiver.
-To ensure that a paper’s waiver status does not influence the editor’s decision, editors are not informed when a waiver has been granted.
+The Diabetes & Metabolism Journal offers waivers and discounts for authors from low-income countries, as classified by the World Bank (https://datahelpdesk.worldbank.org/knowledgebase/articles/906519/) as of July in the year prior to submission.
+Requests for waivers should be made at the time of submission by contacting the editorial office (diabetes@kams.or.kr).
+To maintain editorial impartiality, editors are not informed when a waiver has been granted.

 2. RESEARCH AND PUBLICATION ETHICS

-dmj adheres to the guidelines and best practices published by professional organizations, including ICMJE Recommendations (https://www.icmje.org/recommendations/); Committee on Publication Ethics (COPE) Guidelines (https://publicationethics.org/resources/guidelines); and the Good publication practice guideline for medical journals (https://www.kamje.or.kr/board/view?b_name=bo_publication&bo_id=13/).
-Furthermore, all processes of handling research and publication misconduct shall follow the applicable COPE flowchart (https://publicationethics.org/guidance/Flowcharts/).
+The Diabetes & Metabolism Journal adheres to the guidelines and best practices set by professional organizations, including the ICMJE Recommendations, the Committee on Publication Ethics (COPE) Guidelines (https://publicationethics.org/resources/guidelines), and the Good Publication Practice Guideline for Medical Journals (https://www.kamje.or.kr/board/view?b_name=bo_publication&bo_id=13).
+Additionally, all procedures for addressing research and publication misconduct will follow the applicable COPE flowcharts (https://publicationethics.org/guidance/Flowcharts).

 2.1.
 Authorship and Contribution

-According to ICMJE Recommendations, the authors of the paper must have the following criteria: (1) substantial contributions to conception and design, or acquisition, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; and (3) final approval of the version to be published; and (4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+According to ICMJE Recommendations, authors of a paper must meet the following criteria: (1) make substantial contributions to the conception and design of the study, or to the acquisition, analysis, and interpretation of data; (2) draft the article or critically revise it for significant intellectual content; (3) give final approval of the version to be published; and (4) agree to be accountable for all aspects of the work, ensuring that any questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 All authors should meet all four criteria.
-The author list should include all appropriate researchers, and no others, who provide credit for a researcher’s contributions to a study and carries accountability.
+The author list should include all relevant contributors and no others, providing proper credit and accountability for each researcher’s contributions.

 2) Author contributions statements

-Authors are required to include a statement of responsibility in the manuscript that specifies the contribution of every author at the end of the manuscript, in a section entitled “Author contributions,” including review-type articles.
-Any persons who do not meet the above four criteria may be listed as contributors in the Acknowledgments section.
+Authors must include a statement at the end of the manuscript, under a section titled “Author Contributions,” specifying each author’s role and responsibilities.
+This requirement applies to all manuscripts, including review articles.
+Individuals who do not meet the four criteria mentioned above should be acknowledged in the Acknowledgments section as contributors.

 4) Role of corresponding author

-The corresponding author takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal’s administrative requirements, such as providing details of authorship, ethics committee approval, clinical trial registration documentation, and gathering conflict of interest statement forms, are properly completed.
-The corresponding author should be available throughout the submission and peer review process to respond to editorial queries in a timely manner, and after publication, should be available to respond to critiques of the work and cooperate with any requests from the journal for data or additional information or questions about the article.
+The corresponding author is primarily responsible for communication with the journal during the manuscript submission, peer review, and publication process.
+This includes ensuring that all administrative requirements, such as authorship details, ethics committee approval, clinical trial registration, and conflict of interest forms, are properly completed.
+The corresponding author should be available throughout the submission and peer review stages to respond promptly to editorial queries.
+After publication, they should be prepared to address critiques and cooperate with any journal requests for data or additional information related to the article.

-Authors who intend to include minors (under the age of 19 years) or their family members (such as spouses, children, or relatives) in their research, including publishing or presenting papers together, should clearly indicate this in the cover letter.
-For further information, please refer to the Guidelines for Preventing Illegitimate Authorship by the National Research Foundation of Korea (https://www.cre.re.kr/).
+Authors planning to involve minors (under 19 years old) or family members (such as spouses, children, or relatives) in their research, whether through co-authoring papers or presentations, must clearly disclose this in the cover letter.
+For more details, please refer to the Guidelines for Preventing Illegitimate Authorship by the National Research Foundation of Korea (https://cre.nrf.re.kr).

 2.2.
 Disclosure of Conflict of Interest

-dmj requires authors to declare all competing interests in relation to their work.
-All submitted manuscripts must include a Conflicts of interest section at the end of the manuscript listing all competing interests (financial and non-financial).
-Financial relationships, such as employment, consultancies, stock ownership, honoraria, and paid expert testimony, are the most easily identifiable conflicts of interest.
-However, conflicts can occur for other reasons as well, such as personal relationships, academic competition, and intellectual passion (https://www.icmje.org/conflicts-of-interest/).
-Where authors have no competing interests, the statement should read “No potential conflict of interest relevant to this article was reported.”
-If the study was sponsored by a third party, authors should describe the role of the study sponsor in study design; collection, analysis, and interpretation of data; writing the report; and the decision to submit the report for publication.
-If the supporting source had no such involvement, the authors should so state.
-The potential conflicts of interest of editorial board members should also be disclosed in the manuscript.
+Authors submitting to the Diabetes & Metabolism Journal must declare all competing interests related to their work.
+Every manuscript should include a “Conflict of Interest” section at the end, listing any financial or non-financial competing interests.
+Financial conflicts, such as employment, consultancies, stock ownership, honoraria, and paid expert testimony, are often the most obvious.
+However, conflicts can also arise from personal relationships, academic competition, and intellectual passion (https://www.icmje.org/conflicts-of-interest).
+If there are no competing interests, the statement should read, “No potential conflict of interest relevant to this article was reported.”
+For studies sponsored by third parties, authors must describe the sponsor’s role in study design, data collection, analysis, interpretation, report writing, and the decision to submit the manuscript.
+If the sponsor had no such involvement, this should be clearly stated.
+Additionally, potential conflicts of interest of editorial board members should also be disclosed in the manuscript.

 2.3.
 Statement of Human and Animal Rights

-All studies performed on humans must comply with the principles laid down in the World Medical Association Declaration of Helsinki: Medical Research Involving Human Subjects (https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/).
-Studies involving experiments with animals must state that their care was in accordance with national laws and institutional regulations.
-The ethical treatment of all experimental animals must conform to the guidelines provided by the Institutional Animal Care and Use Committee (IACUC).
-The experiment plans approved by the experimental animal ethics committee must be available for submission upon request when deemed necessary by the editors or reviewers.
+All studies involving humans must adhere to the principles outlined in the World Medical Association Declaration of Helsinki: Ethical Principles for Medical Research Involving Human Subjects (https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki).
+For studies involving animal experiments, care and use of animals must comply with national laws and institutional regulations.
+The ethical treatment of all experimental animals should align with the guidelines provided by the Institutional Animal Care and Use Committee.
+Approval from the relevant animal ethics committee must be documented and available for submission if requested by the editors or reviewers.

 2.4.
 Statement of Informed Consent and Institutional Review Board Approval